Azure-Samples/active-directory-xamarin-native-v2/1-Basic/README.md

 The structure of the solution is straightforward.
 All the application logic and UX reside in ``UserDetailsClient (portable)`` project.

-- MSAL's main primitive for native clients, `PublicClientApplication`, is initialized as a static variable in App.cs (For details see [Client applications in MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-Applications))
+- MSAL's main primitive for native clients, `PublicClientApplication`, is initialized as a static variable in `App.cs` (For details see [Client applications in MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-Applications))

   ```CSharp
   PCA = PublicClientApplicationBuilder.Create(ClientID)
                                       .WithRedirectUri($"msal{App.ClientID}://auth")
                                       .Build();
   ```

+- For single-tenant apps, you must include `.WithTenantId(<tenantId>)` in the application builder.

 - At application startup, the main page (`UserDetailsClient/MainPage.xaml.cs`) attempts to get a token without showing any UX - just in case a suitable token is already present in the cache from previous sessions.
 This is the code performing that logic: